 Please see our pre-visit FAQs below for full information on the facilities and events that we're unable to run at this time.

 Our indoor cafes are open for takeaway only and masks must be worn.
+Café Graze is open for eating in with limited capacity and a takeaway service.
 Our outdoor catering outlets are open for takeaway light bites, drinks and ice creams as well as extra outdoor picnic areas.

 Our gift shop is open with safety measures in place for all your visit essentials and souvenirs.
 Masks must be worn in our gift shop.